 Understand your negotiation counterparts and the current environment

 Gathering, analyzing and discussing data relative to your institution with stakeholders will form the basis of your strategy, but there is another side to the coin in terms of preparing for negotiations.
-Meeting the publishers at eye-level means familiarizing yourself with the scholarly communication environment and their position in it.
+Meeting the publishers at eye-level means familiarizing yourself with the scholarly publishing ecosystem and their position in it.
 In this way, you can anticipate the position of your counterparts, of what they might want to obtain from the negotiations, and it will help you to better position yourself at the negotiating table.

 Understand the scholarly publishing market in transition